Complex Dirac structures with constant real index on flag manifolds: Complex Dirac structures on flag manifolds

 \begin{proof} Let us denote by $d_i$ the number of positive roots of height $i$, where $d_1$ is the number of simple roots, $m$ is the highest height and $d_1+d_2+\cdots +d_m = l$.
 We want to construct an invariant complex Dirac structure $L$ with real index $2k$, with $0\leq k \leq l$.

 If $k=0$ we have that $L$ comes from a generalized complex structure, whose existence follows from \cite{VS}.

-In what follows we look at Dirac structures of type 1 and 2 according to Proposition \ref{listaDirac}.
-If $0<k\leq d_1$, then for $k$ simple roots we consider $L_{\alpha_1}, \cdots, L_{\alpha_k}$ of type $2$, and $L_\beta$ of type 1 with same sign for all other positive root $\beta$.
+In what follows we look at complex Dirac structures of type A and B according to Proposition \ref{listaDirac}.
+If $0<k\leq d_1$, then for $k$ simple roots we consider $L_{\alpha_1}, \cdots, L_{\alpha_k}$ of type B, and $L_\beta$ of type A with same sign for all other positive root $\beta$.